vortexntnu/vortex-ci/README.md

 # vortex-ci
-This repository holds reusable workflows for CI.
+This repository holds reusable workflows for Continous Integration.